Why Animal Names Resist Status Hierarchies

 They are not types.
 The roles are not boxes that people permanently inhabit.
 They are positions in a continuous, multi-dimensional space.
 Two people with the same role may be adjacent rather than identical in their full profiles, and they will experience their role differently as a result.

 They are not fixed.
-Big Five traits are relatively stable in adulthood, but they do shift — particularly during major life transitions and over decades (Roberts et al., 2006, DOI: 10.1037/0033-2909.132.1.1).
-Someone who was a strong Catalyst in their twenties may become more Architect-like as they build expertise and take on more structured leadership.
+Big Five traits are relatively stable in adulthood, but they do shift, particularly during major life transitions and over decades (Roberts et al., 2006, DOI: 10.1037/0033-2909.132.1.1).
+Someone who read as an Eagle in their twenties may read closer to a Bee as they build expertise and take on more structured leadership.
 The Cèrcol role is a current profile, not a permanent identity.

 They are not destiny.
-A person with a Challenger profile is not doomed to create conflict.
-A person with a Steward profile is not incapable of strategic thinking.
+A person with a Wolf profile is not doomed to create conflict.
+A person with a Tortoise profile is not incapable of strategic thinking.
 The role describes statistical tendencies, not a ceiling.

 Using Roles in Practice: A Shared Vocabulary for Teams

-The roles are most useful as a shared vocabulary for conversations the team was already having — imprecisely, often frustratingly — without common language.
-"I need more of a Weaver role on this project" is a more actionable, less personal observation than "you need to communicate better."
+The roles are most useful as a shared vocabulary for conversations the team was already having, imprecisely, often frustratingly, without common language. "this project needs more Bee than it has" is a more actionable, less personal observation than "you need to communicate better."

 For the science behind the role system, including the circumplex methodology and psychometric validation, see the Cèrcol science documentation.
 For practical application in team composition, see the roles page.
 For a structured workshop format, see how to run a team personality workshop.